Voters in Ohio reject GOP-backed proposal that would have made it tougher to protect abortion rights

 COLUMBUS, Ohio (AP) — Ohio voters on Tuesday resoundingly rejected a Republican-backed measure that would have made it more difficult to change the state’s constitution, setting up a fall campaign that will become the nation’s latest referendum on abortion rights since the U.S. Supreme Court overturned nationwide protections last year.

-The defeat of Issue 1 keeps in place a simple majority threshold for passing future constitutional amendments.
-It would have raised that to a 60% supermajority, which supporters said would protect the state's foundational document from outside interest groups.
+The defeat of Issue 1 keeps in place a simple majority threshold for passing future constitutional amendments, rather than the 60% supermajority that was proposed.
+Its supporters said the higher bar would protect the state's foundational document from outside interest groups.

-While abortion was not directly on the special election ballot, the result marks the latest setback for Republicans in a conservative-leaning state who favor imposing tough restrictions on the procedure.
-Ohio Republicans placed the question on the summer ballot in hopes of undercutting a citizen initiative voters will decide in November that seeks to enshrine abortion rights in the state.
+Voter opposition to the proposal was widespread, even spreading into traditionally Republican territory.
+In fact, in early returns, support for the measure fell far short of former President Donald Trump’s performance during the 2020 election in nearly every county.

-Dennis Willard, a spokesperson for the opposition campaign One Person One Vote, called Issue 1 a “deceptive power grab” that was intended to diminish the power of the state's voters.
+Dennis Willard, a spokesperson for the opposition campaign One Person One Vote, called Issue 1 a “deceptive power grab” that was intended to diminish the influence of the state’s voters.

 “Tonight is a major victory for democracy in Ohio,” Willard told a jubilant crowd at the opposition campaign’s watch party.
 “The majority still rules in Ohio.”

+President Joe Biden hailed Tuesday's result, releasing a statement saying: “This measure was a blatant attempt to weaken voters’ voices and further erode the freedom of women to make their own health care decisions.
+Ohioans spoke loud and clear, and tonight democracy won.”

-A major national group that opposes abortion rights, Susan B. Anthony Pro-Life America, called the result "a sad day for Ohio" while criticizing the outside money that helped the opposition.
-In fact, both sides relied on national groups and individuals in their campaigns.
+A major national group that opposes abortion rights, Susan B. Anthony Pro-Life America, called the result "a sad day for Ohio" while criticizing the outside money that helped the opposition — even though both sides relied on national groups and individuals in their campaigns.

+Republican lawmakers who had pushed the measure — and put it before voters during the height of summer vacation season — explained away the defeat as a result of too little time to adequately explain its virtues to voters.
+A main backer, Republican Senate President Matt Huffman, predicted lawmakers would try again, though probably not as soon as next year.

+“Obviously, there are a lot of folks that did not want this to happen — not just because of the November issues, but for all of the other ones that are coming,” he said, expressing disappointment that Republicans didn't stick together.
+In a statement, Republican House Speaker Jason Stephens advised supporters to move past Tuesday's results to focus on trying to defeat the abortion rights measure: “The people of Ohio have spoken."

 Other states where voters have considered abortion rights since last year's Supreme Court ruling have protected them, including in red states such as Kansas and Kentucky.